bllanos/image-annealing/README.md

 We do not intend to develop graphical user interfaces in this repository because there are too many possible requirements to satisfy.

+See [vision.md](docs/vision.md) for more information about the project's goals.

 ### Planned development

 The following is a list of tasks that we hope to complete in the future, time-permitting.
 It is not an exhaustive list.
 The order of the items does not necessarily indicate the order in which they may be completed.

 - Allowing the [swap operation](#swap) to use custom swap cost functions
-- New operations that will generate data directly on the GPU that currently must be provided as input from the CPU:
+- Operations that will generate data directly on the GPU that would otherwise need to be generated by client code:
   - Displacement goal generation
   - Image generation
 - More documentation
 - Detailed guidelines and tips for contributing to the project
-- Improvements to user-friendliness, such as more descriptive error messages
 - Leverage more tools, libraries, and frameworks to improve the code, development processes, and collaboration

 ## Contributing

 You are welcome to contribute to the repository.
-We hope to add more documentation and instructions to make contributing easier.
-You can [contact us](#contact) to discuss contribution ideas.
+We hope to add more documentation and instructions to make contributing easier, and have some initial guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+You can also [contact us](#contact) to discuss contribution ideas.

 ## Contact